Frequently Asked Questions

 When you arrive for your first treatment you will be provided with a health history form.
-Ensure that you fill this form out carefully and completely to help me provide the best possible treatment for your body's needs.
-Next you will be brought into the clinic room to discuss the treatment, and what you hope to get out of your massage.
+Ensure that you fill this form out carefully and completely to help me provide the best possible treatment for your body’s needs.
+Next, you will be brought into the clinic room to discuss the treatment and what you hope to get out of your massage.
 This is when you should bring up any concerns and describe any specific problem areas that you have.

-At this point I will leave the room to allow you to get ready on the table.
+At this point, I leave the room to allow you to get ready on the table.
 I will then knock on the door to make sure you are ready before I come back into the room.
 From here the massage will begin.
 Feel free to speak up and let me know how everything is feeling during the massage.
-If you aren't comfortable with something or if you need me to adjust the pressure let me know.
+If you aren’t comfortable with something or if you need me to adjust the pressure let me know.
 This helps me to make sure that I am giving you the treatment that you want.
 If I need you to move or adjust at all I will let you know.
 I will tell you when the treatment is over and then leave the room to let you get ready.
 Once you are all set you can open the door, at which point we will discuss any home care or additional concerns.

 Do I have to take my clothes off?

 It is entirely your choice how much you undress (if at all) for your massage.
-In most cases I advise removing clothing that covers the areas that are going to be worked on, but if you prefer not to undress at all, I can massage over top of your clothes.
+In most cases, I advise removing clothing that covers the areas that are going to be worked on, but if you prefer not to undress at all, I can massage over top of your clothes.
 I am trained in proper draping to ensure that your privacy is respected at all times throughout the treatment regardless of whether or not you undress.
 Your comfort is the most important thing during your treatment.

 What kind of lotion do you use?

-The lotion I use in my clinic is olive oil based and water dispersible.
-It is an unscented lotion with no nut oils and is paraben free.
+The lotion I use in my clinic is olive oil-based and water dispersible.
+It is an unscented lotion with no nut oils and is paraben-free.
 If you have any concerns about specific ingredients feel free to contact me and I can provide detailed ingredient information.